 Starting with the Red Hat Gluster Storage 3.1 update 3 release, you can deploy containerized Red Hat Gluster Storage directly on OpenShift Origin.
 Containerized Red Hat Gluster Storage converged with OpenShift Origin addresses the use case where containerized applications require both shared file storage and the flexibility of a converged infrastructure with compute and storage instances being scheduled and run from the same set of hardware.

 Step-by-step instructions for this containerized solution are provided separately in the following Red Hat Gluster Storage documentation:

 OpenShift Origin offers container native storage (CNS) storage, which makes it easier for OpenShift Origin users to fulfill their storage needs.
 With CNS, solution users and administrators are empowered to have storage and application pods running together on the same infrastructure and sharing the same resources.

-Follow the Container Native Storage with GlusterFS guidance for configuring CNS as part of a OpenShift Origin cluster.
+See Container-Native Storage for OpenShift Container Platform for configuring CNS as part of an OpenShift Origin cluster.

 Building environment storage can influence the time it takes for an application to start.
 For example, if the application pod requires a persistent volume claim (PVC), then extra time might have to be considered for CNS to be created and bound to the corresponding PVC.
 This effects the build time for an application pod to start.

 Creation time of CNS volumes scales linearly up to 100 volumes.
 In the latest tests, each volume took approximately 6 seconds to be created, allocated, and bound to a pod.